synopsys-sig/srm-k8s/docs/deploy/registry.md

 $ docker push id.dkr.ecr.us-east-2.amazonaws.com/codedx/codedx-tomcat:v2023.8.3
 ```

+>Note: Your private Docker registry might require creating a repository before adding a Docker image with `docker push`.

 The following example stores Synopsys Docker images under "my-srm" in your private registry.
 In this scenario, you must enter "my-srm" as your private registry repository prefix in the Guided Setup:

 ```